Malignant rhabdoid tumour: Diagnosis

 The histologic diagnosis of malignant rhabdoid tumour depends on identification of characteristic rhabdoid cells—large cells with eccentrically located nuclei and abundant, eosinophilic cytoplasm.
 However, the histology can be heterogeneous and the diagnosis of MRT can often be difficult.
 Misclassifications can occur.

 In MRTs, the INI1 gene (SMARCB1) on chromosome 22q functions as a classic tumour suppressor gene.
-Inactivation of INI1 can occur via deletion, mutation, or acquired UPD.
+Inactivation of INI1 can occur via deletion, mutation, or acquired uniparental disomy (UPD).

-In a recent study, Single nucleotide polymorphism array karyotyping identified deletions or LOH of 22q in 49/51 rhabdoid tumours.
+In a recent study, Single nucleotide polymorphism array karyotyping identified deletions or loss of heterozygosity (LOH) of 22q in 49/51 rhabdoid tumours.
 Of these, 14 were copy neutral LOH (or acquired UPD), which is detectable by SNP array karyotyping, but not by FISH, cytogenetics, or array CGH.
 MLPA detected a single exon homozygous deletion in one sample that was below the resolution of the SNP array.
 SNP array karyotyping can be used to distinguish, for example, a medulloblastoma with an isochromosome 17q from a primary rhabdoid tumour with loss of 22q11.2.
 When indicated, molecular analysis of INI1 using MLPA and direct sequencing may then be employed.
 Once the tumour-associated changes are found, an analysis of germline DNA from the patient and the parents can be done to rule out an inherited or de novo germline mutation or deletion of INI1, so that appropriate recurrence risk assessments can be made.